 Welcome to Read With Us book discussion week!

 Bonny and Carole and I are each posting a different question (or questions) on our blogs today about our latest RWU book . . .
-The Women of Brewster Place.
+Unsettled Ground.
 Join the discussion (which you're welcome do even if you didn't read the book).
 I'll be answering your posts within the comment section for this discussion -- and you can comment on other people's comments, as well.
 Y'know . . . like in a real book group.
 (Please know . . . that because of the limitations of Typepad, I can't "layer" or "stack" the comments in my comment feed.
-Remember when I was having so much trouble with my comments last summer?
-Yeah.
-It was because of my attempt at "stacking."
 Sorry.
 Bear with me.)

 First . . .
-I'd really like to know what you thought of the book (or the movie, if you watched that).
+I'd really like to know what you thought of the book.
 How did it make you feel?
 Did you like it?
-Do you think it deserves the attention it got when it was first written?
-How does it compare to more recent/contemporary novels you've read?
+Do you think it deserved to be one of the Women's Prize for Fiction finalists this year?

 I can't wait to hear what you think!